 - Six or More Children – 50% of net income

-If the Laws Say Child Support in is Calculated by the Number of Children, What is There to Dispute?
+If the Laws Say Child Support is Calculated a Certain Way, What is There to Dispute?

 Most often, the definition of “net income” is hotly disputed during child support calculations.
 According to Illinois state law, net income includes all income earned minus: